Kobu47/Song-Chord-Progression-Trends-Analysis/README.md

 ## Data Extraction

 Using Python and libraries such as Pandas , Requests , Openpyxl i extracted data from the websites api and saved them in an excel file for further use.
 Due to limitations of the Api i could only get organised data in an automated fashion in a limited number so i opted to gather the songs that were specifically included in the sites most popular chord progressions with a total of 1450 songs.
-You can find the code here [Click Here](https://github.com/Kobu47/Song-Chord-Progression-Trends-Analysis/blob/main/HooktheoryApi.py)
+You can find the code [here](https://github.com/Kobu47/Song-Chord-Progression-Trends-Analysis/blob/main/HooktheoryApi.py)

 Spotify was a similar process the only difference being i needed to extract the specific data based on the 1450 songs i had.
-Here i extracted the Genre, Release date and popularity number of the songs which is a number spotify uses to rank songs by their popularity.You can find the code here [Click Here](https://github.com/Kobu47/Song-Chord-Progression-Trends-Analysis/blob/main/Spotify%20Api.py)
+Here i extracted the Genre, Release date and popularity number of the songs which is a number spotify uses to rank songs by their popularity.You can find the code [here](https://github.com/Kobu47/Song-Chord-Progression-Trends-Analysis/blob/main/Spotify%20Api.py)

 ## Data Cleaning

 After extracting the data into an excel file i looked for duplicates and missing values.
 Here i filtered the genres by keeping only the most popular genre of every artist otherwise there would be too much clutter.Also i manipulated the dates to only contain the release year of the song.
-You can find the Excel file here [Click Here](https://github.com/Kobu47/Song-Chord-Progression-Trends-Analysis/blob/main/Song_data.xlsx)
+You can find the Excel file [here](https://github.com/Kobu47/Song-Chord-Progression-Trends-Analysis/blob/main/Song_data.xlsx)

 ## Data Analysis and Visualisation

 The visualisation was done with Tableau Public.
 The dashboard can be filtered by Genre, Year as well as a specific Chord Progression of your choice as well as presenting usage percentages for each Chord Progression.
-You can find the dashboard here [Click Here](https://public.tableau.com/app/profile/dimitris.kompouras/viz/ChordProgressionDataAnalysisDashboard/Dashboard1).
+You can find the dashboard [here](https://public.tableau.com/app/profile/dimitris.kompouras/viz/ChordProgressionDataAnalysisDashboard/Dashboard1).

 ## Results